-Fans registered on the FIFA website and having tickets will be able to travel visa-free to Russia during the competition.
+Fans who hold tickets and are registered on the FIFA website will be able to travel visa-free to Russia during the competition.
 The list price for tickets begins at $105.

 Thirty-two national teams will take part in the final tournament.
-Qualifying competitions in European Russia will take longest: matches played by European teams will last until 10 October 2017, followed by a series of playoffs from 9 to 14 November, determining the teams that will participate in the final tournament.
+Qualifying competitions in European Russia will take the longest – matches played by European teams will last until 10 October 2017, followed by a series of playoffs from 9 to 14 November.
+These determine the teams that will participate in the final tournament.

 Round of 16:

 30 June – Kazan and Sochi

 1 July – Moscow (Luzhniki) and Nizhny Novgorod